privacycg/CHIPS/README.md

 #### `SameParty` attribute

 User agents should reject any cookie set with both `Partitioned` and `SameParty` attributes.
-Since sites within the same First-Party Set are allowed access to unpartitioned `SameParty` cookies, the semantic is inconsistent with partitioned cookies.

 #### Limit the number of cookies a third party can use in a single partition